Battle of Moscow: Plans

 For Hitler, the Soviet capital was secondary, and he believed the only way to bring the Soviet Union to its knees was to defeat it economically.
 He felt this could be accomplished by seizing the economic resources of Ukraine east of Kiev.
 When Walther von Brauchitsch, Commander-in-Chief of the Army, supported a direct thrust to Moscow, he was told that "only ossified brains could think of such an idea".
 Franz Halder, head of the Army General Staff, was also convinced that a drive to seize Moscow would be victorious after the German Army inflicted enough damage on the Soviet forces.
 This view was shared by most within the German high command.
 But Hitler overruled his generals in favor of pocketing the Soviet forces around Kiev in the south, followed by the seizure of Ukraine.
 The move was successful, resulting in the loss of nearly 700,000 Red Army personnel killed, captured, or wounded by 26 September, and further advances by Axis forces.

 With the end of summer, Hitler redirected his attention to Moscow and assigned Army Group Centre to this task.
 The forces committed to Operation Typhoon included three infantry armies (the 2nd, 4th, and 9th) supported by three Panzer (tank) Groups (the 2nd, 3rd and 4th) and by the Luftwaffe's Luftflotte 2.
 Up to two million German troops were committed to the operation, along with 1,000–2,470 tanks and assault guns and 14,000 guns.
 German aerial strength, however, had been severely reduced over the summer's campaign; the Luftwaffe had lost 1,603 aircraft and 1,028 had been damaged.
 Luftflotte 2 had only 549 serviceable machines, including 158 medium and dive-bombers and 172 fighters, available for Operation Typhoon.
 The attack relied on standard blitzkrieg tactics, using Panzer groups rushing deep into Soviet formations and executing double-pincer movements, pocketing Red Army divisions and destroying them.

 Facing the Wehrmacht were three Soviet fronts forming a defensive line based on the cities of Vyazma and Bryansk, which barred the way to Moscow.
 The armies comprising these fronts had also been involved in heavy fighting.
 Still, it was a formidable concentration consisting of 1,250,000 men, 1,000 tanks and 7,600 guns.
-The Soviet Air Force (VVS) had suffered appalling losses of some 7,500 to 21,200 aircraft.
+The Soviet Air Force had suffered appalling losses of some 7,500 to 21,200 aircraft.
 Extraordinary industrial achievements had begun to replace these, and at the outset of Typhoon the VVS could muster 936 aircraft, 578 of which were bombers.

 Once Soviet resistance along the Vyazma-Bryansk front was eliminated, German forces were to press east, encircling Moscow by outflanking it from the north and south.
 Continuous fighting had reduced their effectiveness, and logistical difficulties became more acute.
 General Heinz Guderian, commander of the 2nd Panzer Army, wrote that some of his destroyed tanks had not been replaced, and there were fuel shortages at the start of the operation.